sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 This is all formalised by Bertrand Meyer as: _"The class variant indicates that a proposition P can be a class invariant if it holds after construction, and before and after any call to a public method assuming that the public methods are called with their pre-conditions being true."_

-To implement simple class invariant in Java, we can use the Boolean method that checks if the representation is okay.
+To implement a simple class invariant in Java, we can use the Boolean method that checks if the representation is okay.
 We usually call this method `invariant`.
 We then assert the return value of this method after the constructor, and before and after each public method.
 In these public methods, the only pre-conditions and post-conditions that have to hold additionally are the ones that are not in the invariant.